ckeiner/bdd-framework-analysis/README.md

-# MT-Framework-Analysis
+# BDD-Framework-Analysis

-This project showcases some of the problems outlined in my masterthesis.
+This project showcases the problems outlined in my masterthesis.